Converting infix to RPN (shunting-yard algorithm)

 }

-The S[x] comments directly correspond to the algorithm steps described earlier.
+The following class implements the algorithm.
+The S[x] comments correspond to the steps described above.

 package net.andreinc.shunting.yard;